A free walking tour in Madrid you can just do by yourself

 Take a photo of the “Tío Pepe” sign!

 Now, this is one of the most iconic signs of Madrid.
 And once you see it anywhere, you immediately know you are at Puerta del Sol.
 Maybe you have heard about it, Tío Pepe is a very famous brand of Andalusian Wine.
 An interesting fact about the Tio Pepe sign: The building used to belong to “Hotel Paris”, which closed in 2006 and therefore, the sign was removed.
 Many people were upset about it, as the “Tio Pepe” sign is one of the most remarkable signs of Madrid.
-A petition was started and when 50.000 signatures were collected the city of Madrid put the sign back to its rightful place.
+A petition was started and when 50.000 signatures were collected the city of Madrid put the sign back in its rightful place.

 2. Walk to Plaza Mayor